 Step 12: Check Pages

 The first thing that you should check is your Pages section.
 This is the part of the admin area where you manage all of your pages.
-The Pages section is divided into two parts; the left side contains all of the pages you have created, while the right side displays all of the pages on your site.
+The Pages section is divided into two parts; the left side contains all the pages you have created, while the right side displays all the pages on your site.

 You can add new pages by clicking the + icon in the left sidebar.
 You can also edit any existing page by clicking on it in the list and clicking on the Edit link.